MicrosoftDocs/msteams-docs/msteams-platform/toolkit/install-Teams-Toolkit.md

 ::: zone pivot="visual-studio"

 > [!IMPORTANT]
->
-> * We've introduced the important changes in Teams Toolkit extension within Microsoft Visual Studio v17.7.
-This version comes to you with many new app development features.
+> We've introduced the important changes in Teams Toolkit extension within Microsoft Visual Studio v17.7 with many new app development features.
 We recommend that you use Teams Toolkit v17.7 for building your Teams app.
-> * [Teams Toolkit v4](toolkit-v4/teams-toolkit-fundamentals-v4.md) extension will soon be deprecated.

 ::: zone-end

-This section helps you to know about the prerequisites, install Teams Toolkit for Visual Studio, and install a different version of Teams Toolkit.

-## Prerequisites

-::: zone pivot="visual-studio-code"

-Before you install Teams Toolkit for Visual Studio Code, you need to [download and install Visual Studio Code](https://code.visualstudio.com/Download).

-::: zone-end

-::: zone pivot="visual-studio"

-Before you install Teams Toolkit for Visual Studio, you need to [download and install Visual Studio 2022](https://aka.ms/VSDownload) using the Visual Studio Installer.

-::: zone-end
+You can learn how to install Teams Toolkit and enjoy enhanced experience for app development.

 ::: zone pivot="visual-studio-code"